Kuly14/Huff-Resources/README.md

 # Huff Resources

-Many of these resources are already outlined in my Solidity-Assembly-Resources.

 1. **Huff Tutorial** - Great tutorial by the Huff team.
 This will give you great intro to the language -> https://docs.huff.sh/tutorial/overview/

 2. **Huff Examples** - ERC20 and ERC721 contracts written in Huff -> https://github.com/huff-language/huff-examples